 Husband and father Joseph N. Jessop Sr. lost children as young as four or five years old that day: Rebekah, Melissa, Naomi, Ruth, Valient, Velvet and "Sweet" Caress.

-On Saturday, he recalled his six-year-old son Tyson Lucas Black, with his "beautiful, heavenly smile," wanting to join him to do electrical work, climbing the ladder, using the drill, not wanting to goof off.
-Tyson is presumed dead, but he remains missing nearly two weeks following the flood.
-On Saturday, teams of specially trained dogs still searched for him.
+Saturday, he recalled his six-year-old son Tyson Lucas Black, with his "beautiful, heavenly smile," wanting to join him to do electrical work, climbing the ladder, using the drill, not wanting to goof off.
+Tyson is presumed dead but remains missing nearly two weeks following the flood.
+On Saturday, teams of specially-trained dogs still searched for him.